Chenyt-Dev/coding/Meta_high_frequency.md

 * For this question, we need to take care of boundries first, because Integer.MIN_VALUE will cause an overflow.
 * Then calculate with bits, for 32-bit integers, we only need to calculate 32 times at most.
 O() is instant.

+### 71. Simplify Path
+* String.split("/") returns String[].
+* I just follow the cases in the description, using a List<String> to record the current path.
+* Corner case is when the List is empty then we are at root.
+And when we are at root, after ".." we are still at root.